gravatarphp/gravatar/README.md

 $gravatar->avatar('user@domain.com', ['r' => 'g']);
 ```

+## Parameters

+If you pass any of the following parameters and turn validation on (fourth parameter in the `avatar()` method), their values will be checked against the allowed values defined in the [Gravatar documentation](http://gravatar.com/site/implement/):

+* `s`, `size` -- The image size
+* `d`, `default` -- The default image to display if there is no matching Gravatar
+* `f`, `forcedefault` -- Tell Gravatar to use the default image even if there is a matching Gravatar
+* `r`, `rating` -- The audience rating (`G`, `R`, etc.) to restrict the Gravatar to

+If the value fails validation, an `InvalidArgumentException` will be thrown.
-**Note:** Parameters are not sanitized or validated in anyway.
-For valid parameters check the [Gravatar documentation](http://gravatar.com/site/implement/).
+Any parameters not listed above are not sanitized or validated in anyway.

+## Notes

-**Note:** Profile, vCard and QR Code requests will only work with the primary email address.
+Profile, vCard and QR Code requests will only work with the primary email address.
 This is a limitation of Gravatar.
 However the builder won't complain, since it doesn't know if it is your primary address or not.
 For more tips and details check the [Gravatar documentation](http://gravatar.com/site/implement/).

 ## Testing